open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Required arguments:

-- the carrier holds propagation fields.
-For example, an outgoing message or http request.
+- the carrier holding the propagation fields.
+For example, an outgoing message or an HTTP request.
 - the key of the field.
 - the value of the field.